jordandouglas/LowESS/README.md

 Rules:
 1. Set the chain length to 10 million states and log every 10,000 states.
 2. The dataset in `benchmark.fasta`, and only this dataset, may be used.
 It must be used as a nucleotide alignment (not as amino acid), however tip date or location data may be included.
 Do not upload the dataset many times and use it in different partitions.
-3. Do not change any of the operators or operator weights from the beauti/LPhy defaults, and do not edit the XML file by hand.
+3. Do not change any of the operators or operator weights from the beauti/LPhy defaults, and do not edit the XML file by hand (except for adding new loggables, like ESS).
 4. The MCMC chain must finish in under 20 minutes, so the time per million samples should be less than 2 minutes (2min/Msamples printed on the screen output).